harryho/db-samples/README.md

 This folder contains scripts to create and load the Northwind sample databases.

-If you are looking for the script of MS Sql Server, please check out the repository from their github.
+If you are looking for the **original** script of MS Sql Server, please check out the repository from their github.

-This project is created to create a sample CRM-like demo database in a few seconds with tiny test data.
+This project is created to create a sample CRM-like demo database in a few seconds with some test data.

 ## Quick Start with Docker (Recommended)